Sorry! We're running a little hot at the moment - Delivery is currently 6 weeks

-You have two options for personalisation - either we set your artwork for you in one of the fonts listed below (Option 1), or you can send us a file with your own artwork (Option 2).
+You have two options for personalisation - Either we set your wording out for you in one of the fonts listed below (Option 1), or you can send us an .ai or .eps file with your own logo artwork (Option 2).

 An ideal choice if you don't have a particular font you want to use.
-We set out your artwork with any of the fonts below.
-If you use this option, there is no extra set up charge.
+We set out your wording with any of the fonts below.
+There are no limits to the number of lines you can have and there is no extra set up charge.